 West Virginia Online Gambling Overview

 The passage of the West Virginia Lottery Interactive Wagering Act legalized online casinos in the state in May 2019.
-Mobile casinos have yet to launch in the Mountain State.
-They could start to become available to West Virginia players by 2021.
+Mobile casinos started to launch in the Mountain State during the summer of 2020.

 The state’s retail casinos will own and operate all online casinos.
 They will have the option of collaborating with a strategic technology partner for mobile casino platforms.
 The West Virginia Lottery Commission will award up to five iGaming licenses to state casinos.
 This gives each of the state’s five land-based casinos an opportunity to launch an online casino platform.